kryton-me/kryton-me.github.io/2021-10-DictationAndTextToSpeech.md

 # Windows TTS

+## Turning off Windows sound enharncement.
+If using any of the tools below you get a very bassy and hard to hear voice it's possible Microsoft has turned on sound enhancement
+* right click the speaker icon in task bar
+* Click "Sounds"
+* "Playback" tab -> right click the speakers / headphones you use -> "Properties"
+* "Advanced" tab -> "Signal enhancements" -> un check "Enable audio enhancements" -> "Apply"

 ## Operating system wide tool
 Windows has a built in Text To Speech tool but there is no way to access it without using some form of software.
 To get around this I have released a basic Python script, A copy of the script can be found on [GitHub](https://github.com/kryton-me/PyWinTTS).
 It has been tested on Windows 10 and MacOS 11.
 I have released this under the MIT license for maximum compatibility.